PIRA: Preference-Oriented Instruction-Tuned Reward Models with Dual Aggregation: Experiments

 \paragraph{Joint Effect of Instruction and Stochastic Averaging} Using LLaMA3-8B, Table \ref{tab:cumulative_ablation} shows that combining instruction-set averaging and value-head stochastic averaging (PIRA; ($K${=}6, $M${=}12)) achieves the best overall results—highest HH-cleaned (75.5) and SHP (70.5) accuracies, and lowest standard deviation (0.7) for HH-cleaned.
 The preference-oriented task instruction contributes most significantly to PIRA, while instruction-set averaging and value-head stochastic averaging more effectively reduce the standard deviation in predicted rewards.

 \paragraph{Impact of Instruction-Set Averaging and Value-Head Stochastic Averaging} We examine how varying the number of preference instructions ($K$) and stochastic forward passes ($M$) affects LLaMA3-8B’s performance.
-As shown in Table \ref{tab:inst_abl} in the Appendix, increasing $K$ from 1 to 6 significantly reduces accuracy standard deviation and consistently improves results.
-Similarly, Table \ref{tab:head_abl} in the Appendix demonstrates that larger $M$ values enhance both stability and accuracy.
-Because dropout is applied solely to the lightweight value head, the computational overhead remains minimal—about a 7\% latency increase at $M$ = 12—confirming that head-only averaging effectively approximates full ensembling with negligible cost.
+As shown in Table \ref{tab:inst_abl}, increasing $K$ from 1 to 6 significantly reduces accuracy standard deviation and generally improves results.
+Similarly, Table \ref{tab:head_abl} demonstrates that larger $M$ values enhance both stability and accuracy.
+Because dropout is applied only to the lightweight value head, the computational overhead remains minimal, resulting in an approximately 7\% increase in latency when $M = 12$.
+When $K = 6$, however, the computational cost increases sixfold.
+This additional cost must be weighed against the corresponding benefits, including reduced bias and improved robustness.

 \paragraph{End-to-End Evaluation} We perform pairwise human-like preference evaluations using GPT-4o as the evaluator to assess model alignment quality after RLHF.
 Each comparison between the PIRA-optimized policy and the reference models (SFT, Baseline, and Thomas$^*$) is repeated three times under randomized prompts.
 Final win rates are computed via majority voting across evaluation rounds.
 Results indicate that the PIRA-optimized policy consistently outperforms all baselines (Figure~\ref{fig:win_rate}).